DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/14 Series Points/00 Overview.md

                     <!-- Settings for all points of an individual series -->
                 </DxPoint>
             </DxSeries>
-            <DxCommonSeriesSettings
-                ...
+            <DxCommonSeriesSettings ...
-                :stackedline="{ // or any other series type
+                :stackedline="stackedlineOptions"> <!-- or any other series type -->
-                    point: {
-                        /* Settings for all points belonging to Stacked Line series */ }
-                }"
-            >
                 <DxPoint ... >
                     <!-- Settings for all points of all series -->
                 </DxPoint>